-Friends of the NC Mountains-to-Sea Trail (MST) invites hikers of all skill levels to help celebrate the trail’s 42nd birthday September 6-8.
+Friends of the NC Mountains-to-Sea Trail (MST) invites hikers of all skill levels to help celebrate the trail’s birthday each year in September.
 Join one of 33 group hikes in 27 trail towns across the state!

 From Cherokee to Nags Head, you’ll find hikes from one to 12 miles, through all types of landscape, from easy to strenuous.
 “This will be a great opportunity to explore North Carolina’s natural beauty with the help of hike leaders who have extensive local knowledge of the trail and area attractions,” said Betsy Brown, Outreach Manager for the Friends of the MST.

 In Blowing Rock, the 2023 group hike is yet to be determined.
-In years past, a moderate, five mile hike is scheduled for Saturday, September 7.
-The trail proceeds north from Thunderhill Overlook to Goshen Creek.
+In years past, a moderate, five-mile hike proceeds north from Thunderhill Overlook to Goshen Creek.
 Mostly downhill, this hike begins on the edge of forever with 100 mile views and crosses several forested areas with interesting rock formations.
 It then descends into field and forest hiking.
 Explore much more post-hike, including great dining, world-class exhibits at the Blowing Rock Art & History Museum, Artists in Residence at Edgewood Cottage, and plenty of live music throughout the weekend!

 The 46-Mile Challenge is also a fun option for enjoying the MST in September.
 Hike the miles anywhere on the MST during September for a chance to win great prizes- more details coming soon.